codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/Creating-SQL-databases-d873.md

 A database or _schema_ can be created inside a `mysql` shell with the `CREATE DATABASE database_name` syntax.

-Let's create a `guitars_collection` database or schema:
+Let’s create a `guitars_collection` database or schema by entering:

 ```
 mysql> CREATE DATABASE guitars_collection;